-Conclusion: Our study confirms a limited knowledge and misconceptions of CVD and its risk factors in this population.
+69 Conclusion: Our study confirms a limited knowledge and misconceptions of CVD and its risk factors in this population.
 Early detection and preventive practices were significantly lacking due to these gaps in knowledge.
-It is interesting to note that this is a low risk, rural population and reinforcement of their healthy CV lifestyle will reduce the rate of epidemiologic transition.
 There is an urgent need to design and implement culturally appropriate public awareness, health educational and health promotional programmes about CV risk factors and CVD for this community which can be adapted for other rural population in the country.
-This will reduce the burden of CVD in Nigeria.

-Key words
+76 Key words

-Cardiovascular disease, cardiovascular risk factors, hypertension, knowledge, Nigeria.
+77 Cardiovascular disease, cardiovascular risk factors, hypertension, knowledge, community-based study, Nigeria.